EricaLinaG/emacs-setup/README.md

 On install, the target, `make chemacs-profiles` will create a full _~/.emacs-profiles.el_ with this repo being entered as the OG profile.

+The default is to use the _OG_ install Simply because that is the only guarantee.
+I change it to _stable_.

-The default is to use the _stable_ install.
-But when I modify my emacs configuration, I use the _dev_ installation.
-Once _dev_ is pushed to github and I'm happy with it I `git pull` a new _stable_ installation.
+When I modify my emacs configuration, I use the _dev_ installation.
+Once _dev_ is pushed to github and I'm happy with it
+I `git pull` a new _stable_ installation.

+__Test__ is another entry in _~/.emacs-profiles.el_.
+The Makefile has an _install-test_ rule, which will remove/create/execute an install from github, it finishes with `emacs -with-profile test`.

 ## Emacs-home